microsoft/azure_arc/azure_arc_servers_jumpstart/docs/local_vagrant_windows.md

 # Semi-Automated Deployment (Optional)

-As you may noticed, the last step of the run is to register the VM as a new Arc enabled server resource.
+As you may noticed, the last step of the run is to register the VM as a new Azure Arc enabled server resource.

 ![](../img/local_vagrant_windows/05.png)